Du4nG/SSG-2/content/posts/diaspora/index.md

 | Dessert  | *passion fruit, strawberry*       |

 \
 Took about five minutes of waiting for a vacant table, a few minutes more before we settled down.
-Gosh, it was just Monday!
+Gosh, it was just Monday !
 I asked for some tissue, the waitress right away brought out a new box of forks and knives even before she asked me what was wrong with the old set.
 \
 \
 \